fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

   };
 ```

 We are again giving _axios.post_ a type parameter.
-We know that the server response is added note sothe proper type parameter is _Note_.
+We know that the server response is added note so the proper type parameter is _Note_.

 Let us clean up the code a bit.
 For the type definitions, we create a file _types.ts_ with the following content: